testingautomated-usi/fashion-mnist-c/README.md

 corrupted Fashion-MNIST benchmark for testing out-of-distribution robustness of computer vision models.

-[FMNIST](https://github.com/zalandoresearch/fashion-mnist) is a drop-in replacement for MNIST and FMNIST-C is a corresponding drop-in replacement for [MNIST-C](https://arxiv.org/abs/1906.02337).
+[FMNIST](https://github.com/zalandoresearch/fashion-mnist) is a drop-in replacement for MNIST.
+FMNIST-C is a corresponding drop-in replacement for [MNIST-C](https://arxiv.org/abs/1906.02337).

 ## Corruptions
 The following corruptions are applied to the images, equivalently to MNIST-C: